 If you can keep your head when all about you are losing theirs and blaming it on you

 Context is everything.
-As Maya Jasanoff, the Harvard historian, asks, in lyrical terms: "If a writer harbored bias, shall we never speak his name?
-Or when he wrote with insight, might we read him all the same?"
-The questions appear in her review in The New Republic, of Christopher Benfey's If: The Untold Story of … Continue reading If you can keep your head when all about you are losing theirs and blaming it on you
+As Maya Jasanoff, the Harvard historian, asks, in lyrical terms: “If a writer harbored bias, shall we never speak his name?
+Or when he wrote with insight, might we read him all the same?”
+The questions appear in her review in The New Republic, of Christopher Benfey‘s If: The Untold Story of Kipling’s American Years.
+Benfey, a literary scholar, has sought to explain Kipling and “If” in the context of his decade-long American sojourn between 1889 and 1899.
+Kipling’s famous poem is worth this kind of study because of its contemporary prominence.
+As Benfey’s back cover blurb frames it, in slightly limp terms:

 A brief foray into distraction’s history